Is Flandrensis a real country?

 Most micronations are located on the personal property of the founder, but Flandrensis is in Antarctica.
 What made you start looking at the Antarctic in the first place?

 Firstly, because we searched for a place that doesn’t belong to any country and was uninhabited by people.
 We could claim everything between 90-150 degrees but a small island was big enough for our plans.
-We are a group of people who are concerned about global warming and Antarctica is the perfect symbol for it.
+We are a community of people who are concerned about climate change and Antarctica is the perfect symbol for it.

 What are your plans with your Antarctic territory?

 What made Flandrensis unique is that we’re the only country in the world that doesn’t want people on its territory!
-Antarctica is one of the few places on this planet to remain relatively untouched by humans and we strongly believe that it should remain a nature preserve only available for scientific research well beyond the expiration of the Antarctic Treaty in 2048.
-The territorial claims of the Grand Duchy of Flandrensis are a statement to the international community: to raise awareness for climate change.
+Antarctica is one of the few places on this planet to remain relatively untouched by humans and we strongly believe that it should be a single nature reserve only available for scientific research.

 So, you don’t have any plans to colonize Antarctica?